grafana/explore-logs/docs/sources/get-started/_index.md

 Explore Logs is currently in [public preview](/docs/release-life-cycle/).
 Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
 {{% /admonition %}}

-The best way to see what Explore Logs can do for you is to run it on your own data.
+The best way to see what Explore Logs can do for you is to use it to explore your own data.

 ## Guide